mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 A lot of the inductive drive questions have good overlap with the Single-Phase Inductive Drives section (Power Electronics > Inductive Loads > Single-Phase Inductive Drives).

 - Draw a circuit to connect a sensor to a microcontroller.
+- Draw a circuit to connect a button to a microcontroller.
 - Draw a circuit to drive a LED from a microcontroller.
 What about a high-power LED?
 What if I want to change the brightness?
 - Draw a circuit to drive a motor from a microcontroller.
 What if isolation is required?
 What if I want to change the speed?

 ## ADC
 Most of my ADC/DAC questions have been in the context of embedded systems, not too much on analog design or anything.

 - How does an ADC work?
 - How does a flash ADC work?
 - How does a SAR ADC work?